Equivariant Topology of Configuration Spaces

 \item The Lusternik--Schnirelmann category of the configuration space $F(\RR^d,n)/\Sym_n$ of unordered pairwise distinct points in $\RR^d$ is equal to the cohomological dimension of the configuration space $F(\RR^d,n)$, i.e.,

 This has been conjectured by Roth~\cite[Conjecture~1.3]{Roth}.
 (See also Karasev \cite[Lemma~6 and Theorem~9]{Karasev:genus-and-category} for partial results.) \end{compactitem} The results on the Fadell--Husseini index are used in Section~\ref{Sec:App} as the main ingredient to give a new proof of the Nandakumar \& Ramana--Rao conjecture for $n = p$ and give a proof of the second conjecture for $n = p^k$, where $p$ is a prime.
-The partial calculation of the Fadell--Husseini index in the case $n = p^k$, Section~\ref{Sec:FH-Index-II}, allows us to extend and improve Borsuk--Ulam type coincidence results by Cohen \& Connett, Cohen \& Lusk, and Karasev \& Volovikov.
-The relevance of the obtained results to the question of non-existence of $k$-regular maps is explained in Section \ref{Sec:k-regular}.
+The partial calculation of the Fadell--Husseini index in the case $n = p^k$, Section~\ref{Sec:FH-Index-II}, allows us to extend and improve Borsuk--Ulam type coincidence results by Cohen \& Connett~\cite{Cohen-Connett}, Cohen \& Lusk~\cite{Cohen-Lusk}, and Karasev \& Volovikov~\cite{Karasev-Volovikov}.